 Here’s the screenshots from Buffon’s Parma team at the time, and as you can see, he’s being pushed out by goalkeepers Luca Bucci and Giovanni Galli.

-So there you have it – King Kazu is the only remaining player on the FIFA 96 game that is still an active professional – yet more accolades he can add to his name, what’s more, he’s just gone and signed a new contract at the Japanese club.
+So there you have it – King Kazu is the only remaining player on the FIFA 96 game that is still an active professional – yet more accolades he can add to his name, what’s more, he only signed a new contract in January 2018!

 Right, that’s about it.
 Let this be the end of it.